All Episodes

 Jameis Winston, star quarterback for the Florida State Seminoles.

-They do a tomahawk chop too.
+They do a Tomahawk chop, too.

 Anyway, they got Clemson coming up this weekend.

-Jim James Winston suspended for the first two quarters of the upcoming game against Clemson, suspended for the first half because what was it?
+Jameis Winston suspended for the first two quarters of the upcoming game against Clemson.

 He was observed shouting an obscenity on campus.

-Okay, shouting them at somebody, but it was overheard because he was shouting them.
+But he apparently was shouting sexual obscenities on at anybody or just shouting them out there for any okay, shouting them to somebody, but it was overheard because he was shouting them.

 Somebody reported him, probably to the head coach, probably to the media.

-Hey, our star quarterbacks out there calling somebody whatever, and he's suspended for the first half.
+And he's suspended for the first half.

 They don't want to lose the game against Clemson.